zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Rene says this particular dog has been “neglected a nd abandoned.”
 “To neglect” (neglect) means to ignore or not take care of somet hing or someone.
 So, if the dog has been neglected, the dog has not been taken care of properly – perhaps he’s sick or doesn’t have enough food.

-“Abandoned” comes from the verb “to abandon,” which  means to leave something or someone and basically walk away from i t, decide you’re not going to bother with it anymore.
+“Abandoned” comes from the verb “to abandon,” which  means to leave something or someone and basically walk away from it, decide you’re not going to bother with it anymore.
 You don’t sell it.
 You d on’t give it to someone.
 You just leave it somewhere and hope that someone else finds  it and takes it – or not.
 You may not care.
 If a dog has been abandoned, the owner of the dog decides he doesn’t want the dog anymore and, I don’t know, puts them in a park and then drives away, I guess.

 Rene says, “How could you turn down a face like tha t?”
 “To turn down” is a two- word phrasal verb meaning to say no to something or  to someone.
 “To reject” or “to deny,” are also possible definitions of this ph rasal verb “to turn down.”
 “I asked the beautiful girl out on a date and she turn ed me down.”
 She turned down my invitation.
 She said no. That used to happen a l ot to me.
 It doesn’t happen anymore, of course, because I’m married.